 - 1. A minimum of eight course credits from at least four departments, distributed between the first two categories.
 Of these eight, no more than four courses may be in a single department. - a.
-History, Philosophy, and Religion At least three courses selected from among the following: HIS 101 (Europe: 800-1300), 102 (Europe: 1300-1700), 304 (Europe: the Sixteenth and Seventeenth Centuries); PHI 304 (Modern Philosophy: Seventeenth Century); REL 354 (The Protestant Revolution); or, with the approval of the student's Medieval and Early Modern Studies advisor, other appropriate courses from History, Philosophy, and Religion; - b.
+History, Philosophy, and Religion -At least three courses selected from among the following: HIS 101 (Europe: 800-1300), 102 (Europe: 1300-1700), 304 (Europe: the Sixteenth and Seventeenth Centuries); PHI 304 (Modern Philosophy: Seventeenth Century); REL 354 (The Protestant Revolution); or, with the approval of the student's Medieval and Early Modern Studies advisor, other appropriate courses from History, Philosophy, and Religion. - b.
 Literature and the Arts At least three courses selected from among the following: ART 256 (Italian Renaissance Art: Art, Architecture, and Humanism), 257 (Medusa's Gaze: Art in the Age of Galileo), 361 (Saints and She-Devils); ENG 321 (Studies in Medieval English Literature), 322 (Medieval and Renaissance Drama: Shakespeare's Rivals), 323 (Shakespeare I: Comedies and Romances), 324 (Shakespeare II: Histories and Tragedies), 325 (Studies in Renaissance Non-Dramatic Literature), 326 (Milton); FRE 315 (Medieval French Literature), 321 (The French Renaissance: Sixteenth Century Literature); MUS 321 (History of Western Music I: Medieval and Renaissance), 322 (History of Western Music II: Baroque and Classical); SPA 321 (Golden Age: Romancero and the Comedia), 322 (Golden Age: Don Quijote); or, with the approval of the student's Medieval and Early Modern Studies advisor, other appropriate courses from literature and the arts; - 2.
-MEM 485; and - 3.
+MEM 485 (capstone experience); and - 3.
 Competence in French, German, Greek, Italian, Latin, or Spanish at the 205 level, satisfied by one of the following: (1) 205 or the equivalent; (2) placement into a 300-level course through an examination; or (3) passing a proficiency examination at the 205 level.
 280/380.
-Internship: see Courses 280/380.
+Internship: See Additional Academic Programs, All-College Independent Study Courses 280/380.
+290/390.
+Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
 485. Senior Project Independent, interdisciplinary project, required of all majors during their senior year.
-Prerequisite: permission of the student's Medieval and Early Modern Studies advisor.
-951. Semester in the Arts of London and Florence: see ACM Programs.
-952. Semester in Florence: see ACM Programs.

-962. Newberry Library Program in the Humanities, when the topic studied is relevant to Medieval and Early Modern Studies, with the approval of the Medieval and Early Modern Studies advisor.
-Music (MUS) Lisa Hearne, Martin Hearne, James Martin (chair), Jama Stilwell Cornell College offers a major in Music within the framework of the Bachelor of Arts and Bachelor of Special Studies degrees.
+Prerequisite: permission of the student's Medieval and Early Modern Studies advisor. - 951.
+Semester in the Arts of London and Florence: see ACM Programs. - 952.
+Semester in Florence: see ACM Programs. - 962.
+Newberry Library Program in the Humanities, when the topic studied is relevant to Medieval and Early Modern Studies, with the approval of the Medieval and Early Modern Studies advisor.
+Music (MUS) Lisa Hearne (chair), Martin Hearne, James Martin, Jama Stilwell Cornell College offers a major in Music within the framework of the Bachelor of Arts and Bachelor of Special Studies degrees.
 The Department of Music oversees the Bachelor of Music degree, with majors either in Performance or in Music Education (see Bachelor of Music Degree).
 The Bachelor of Arts allows the student with a strong interest in music the opportunity to explore various musical pursuits within the general liberal arts program of the College.
 Instruction in a performing medium and participation in solo performance and ensemble courses are required components of the B.A.
 Music major.
 Major: